JulianNicholls/npm-justify-text/README.md

 # justify-text

 This is a simple module, which allows for left or right justifying text in a given width.
 The padding character can be specified, and it defaults to a space.

+Numbers are explicily handled now, so they do not need to be converted to a string before passing them to `ljust` or `rjust` any more.

+If the padding width specified is less than the length of the initial string, no truncation occurs.

 ## Installation